Joy2004114/SKODA-Used-Car-Analysis/README.md

 ### Project Overview

-This project focuses on **data visualization, data analysis, and machine learning** applied to a **Škoda used car dataset**.
+This project focuses on **data visualization, data analysis, and machine learning** applied to a **Skoda used car dataset**.

 **Objective:**
-Build a machine learning model to **predict the resale price of Škoda used cars** with minimal error and evaluate its performance using key performance indicators (KPIs).
+Build a machine learning model to **predict the resale price of Skoda used cars** with minimal error and evaluate its performance using key performance indicators (KPIs).

 ---